swxtchio/cloudSwXtch-support/README.md

 # cloudSwXtch-support
 Support files for cloudSwXtch
-These scripts make it wasy to create the VM that is needed to run cloudSwXtch.
+These scripts make it easy to create the VM that is needed to run cloudSwXtch.

 `create-cloudSwXtch-vm.sh` - basic cloudSwXtch VM
 `create-cloudSwXtch-vm-aset.sh` - supports